mpavlovic-txfusion/monorepo-example/.changeset/date-format-change.md

 "@mpavlovic-txfusion/date-renderer": patch
 ---

-Date format changed to londeg weekdat and monnth representation with the colon.
+Date format changed to londer weekday and month representation with the colon.